 According to legend, the Zebra makes its first appearance the day before Hanukkah begins and hangs around more or less until the middle of January when it blends back into its zeal, or herd of other Zebras where it waits until next December.
 According to biologists at the University of San Diego, there are other “seasonally interesting” Zebras that occasionally emerge, however not with the consistency of the Kwata Irmurungu.

-“It’s surprising that more people don’t know of these animals, especially in the age of the Internet,” said associate Professor of Biology Stephen Bottlehammer.
+“Surprisingly, more people don’t know of these animals, especially in the age of the Internet,” said associate Professor of Biology Stephen Bottlehammer.
 “I suppose the Kwata Irmurungu gets all of the attention because people are waiting for it each year.
-But there’s also the “Jesus Zebra,” which shows up only every 15 years, and the even rarer Muhammad Ali Zebra which no one has seen in almost 30 years.”
+But there’s also the “Jesus Zebra,” which shows up only every 15 years, and the even rarer Muhammad Ali Zebra, which no one has seen in almost 30 years.”

 “Well, given the destruction of habitat and climate change, we are frankly surprised that Kwata Irmurungu makes an appearance at all,” continued Professor Bottlehammer, “but we’re glad to see all the same and hope to see the animal next year.”